-But in those days a prefecture (praefectura) was one of four large administrative areas set up in the Roman Empire on the death of Constantine the Great on 22 May in 337, the same year Ambrose was likely born.
+So what's a Praefectura Praetorio Galliarum?
+A prefecture (praefectura) was one of four large administrative areas set up in the Roman Empire on the death of Constantine the Great on 22 May in 337, the same year Ambrose was likely born.
 So a prefecture is the highest unit under the Empire itself, and it is governed by a prefect (praefectus).
 Galliarum means "of the Gauls", and the Praetorian Prefecture of Gaul included basically what is now England, France, the western part of Germany, Spain, and Mauritania in Africa.
 What's this Praetorio thing?
 A Praetorian Prefect (Praefectus praetorio) was originally the commander of the Praetorian Guard, an elite military special forces unit that guarded the Emperor, but Constantine disbanded the Guard, and the adjective "praetorian" was applied to the four prefects who as it were guarded the four prefectures of the Empire for the Emperor.

 OK, takes care of Praefectura Praetorio Galliarum, it's the Praetorian Prefecture of Gaul.
 And Ambrose's father was the Praetorian Prefect of the Praetorian Prefecture of Gaul.
 One of the four top officers of the Empire.
 A major player.
 Which is also why Ambrose was born in Trier -- that was the capital of the prefecture, and also by that time an Imperial residence in the West and a functional capital of the Western Roman Empire rather than Rome itself.

 I gotta digress here a minute.
 I've been to a hell of a lot of places, but Trier is absolutely the most captivating, enchanting and wonderful place of them all, and maybe one day again I will have dinner outside the Porta Nigra, the "Black Gate", the only surviving of the four gates the Romans built to guard each side of the city, against most likely some of my ancestors before we moved to England.
-I have never felt like I felt in Trier anywhere else, and that was over forty years ago.
+I have never felt like I felt in Trier anywhere else, and that was forty eight years ago as of 2017.

 The Governor Of The Imperial Diocese of Milan Becomes Its "Bishop".

 Well back to the story.
 Ambrose's father was a Roman bigwig and Ambrose was sent to Rome for his education.
-He rose through the governmental and political ranks to become what we would call Governor, but they called vicarius, vicar, meaning representative.
-He represented the Praetorian Prefect who in turn represented the Emperor to the diocese of Milan.
+He rose through the governmental and political ranks to become what we would call a Governor-general, but they called vicarius, vicar, meaning representative.
+A vicar represented the Praetorian Prefect who in turn represented the Emperor, in this case to the diocese of Milan.
 Hey, aren't diocese run by bishops?
-No they're not originally and the church had nothing to do with it.
-A diocese is an administrative unit of the Roman Empire set up by Diocletian and which he named diocese after himself.
+No they're not originally, and the church had nothing to do with them.
+A diocese is an administrative unit of the Roman Empire set up by Diocletian.
+Hey, diocese, Diocletian -- yeah, he named his new units "diocese" after himself.
 And Milan was also by then the official capital of the Empire.

 The same Diocletian, ruling from Milan, in July 285 had split the unwieldy Empire in two, to try to hold it-together, and set up a system where each half would have its "Augustus" and its "Caesar", a system called the Tetrarchy.
 Diocletian was the last Emperor of an undivided Roman Empire.
-Nicomedia, in modern Turkey, he designated the Eastern capitol in 286, and Milan, then called Mediolanum, a functional capital as was Trier, the official Western capital in 293.
+He designated Nicomedia, in modern Turkey, as the Eastern capitol in 286, and in 293 designated Milan, then called Mediolanum, which had been a functional capital as was Trier, the official Western capital.

 Diocletian became the Augustus in the East with his fellow general officer Maximian as the Augustus in the West.
 The Romans themselves weren't real happy with the Empire no longer seated at Rome btw.
-And also btw, I've been to Milan and Rome too and beautiful as they are, give me Trier any day.
-Hell yes.
+(Short aside: I've been to Milan and Rome too and beautiful as they are, give me Trier any day.)
 Diocletian then became the only Roman Emperor ever to retire from office, on 1 May 305.
-Whereupon the Tetrarchy fell apart amid the schemes of Maximian's kid Maxentius and a guy named Constantine, and Diocletian, racked with despair at this and illness, died on 3 December 311, possibly by suicide.
+Whereupon the Tetrarchy fell apart amid the schemes of Maximian's kid Maxentius and a guy named Constantine.
+Diocletian, racked with despair at this and illness, died on 3 December 311, possibly by suicide.

-Ambrose was the Governor of the diocese of Milan for a couple years when in 374 the "bishop", Auxentius, head religious figure of the diocese and an Arian Christian, died and a great uproar ensued over whether the next "bishop" would be an Arian or a Trinitarian Christian.
+Ambrose was the Governor-general of the diocese of Milan for a couple years when in 374 the "bishop", the head religious figure of the diocese, a guy named Auxentius and an Arian Christian, died, and a great uproar ensued over whether the next "bishop" would be an Arian or a Trinitarian Christian.
 When Governor Ambrose intervened to calm things down, everybody said Hey, YOU be the bishop.
-He fled but the guy hiding him got a letter from the Emperor (Gratian) saying is was OK for Ambrose to be "bishop" so he was turned in.
+He fled but the guy hiding him got a letter from the Emperor (Gratian) saying it was OK for Ambrose to be "bishop" so he was turned in.

 Little problem here though.
 Ambrose was not only not clergy, not trained in the faith, he wasn't even baptised.
-Not a problem when the Empire says OK.
+But hey, not a problem when the Empire says OK.
 Within a week he was baptised, ordained, and made bishop.
 I'm not making this up!
 And we bitch about SMP being a fast track!
-Think that's wild, hell, six years later when the "Catholic Church" was defined by the co-Emperors (Gratian again, Valentinian II and Theodosius), and became the state religion for the whole Roman Empire on 27 February 380 with the Edict of Thessalonica, you got a state church so entrenched that it's still around over 1500 years after the Roman empire collapsed in the West (476) and over 500 years after it collapsed in the East (1453).
+Think that's wild, hell, six years later when the "Catholic Church" was defined by the co-Emperors (Gratian again, Valentinian II and Theodosius), and became the state religion for the whole Roman Empire on 27 February 380 with the Edict of Thessalonica, you got a state church so entrenched that it's still around over 1500 years after the state whose religion it was, the Roman empire, collapsed in the West (476) and over 500 years after it collapsed in the East (1453).

 Yup, the RC and the EO.
 Who still maintain the name for their administrative units that they had when their "bishops" were the chief religious figures of the Imperial units the diocese.

-So here's Ambrose, from an imperial residence and functional Roman capital in Trier, "bishop" in Milan, the official Western capital of the Roman Empire since Emperor Diocletian made it so in 293, and guess what, he gets the holder of the most prestigious professorship in the world of its time, guy named Augustine from Carthage who got the gig in Milan, as a convert and baptises him seven years on into the "Catholic Church" in 387!
+So here's Ambrose, from an imperial residence and functional Roman capital in Trier, "bishop" in Milan, the official Western capital of the Roman Empire since Emperor Diocletian made it so in 293, and guess what, he gets the holder of the most prestigious professorship in the world of its time, guy named Augustine from Carthage who got the gig in Milan, as a convert and baptises him in 387, seven years on into the "Catholic Church"!

-I ain't getting into Augustine's career here, that's in another post in the Past Elder Blogoral Calendar, but he ends up in this new state religion basically morphing the neoPlatonism dominant in philosophy at the time into Christianity, and ends up back in North Africa and ends up as, you guessed it, "bishop" in Roman Imperial diocese of Hippo Regius (now Annaba, Algeria).
+I ain't getting into Augustine's career here, that's in another post in the Past Elder Blogoral Calendar, but he ends up in this new state religion, basically morphing the neoPlatonism dominant in philosophy at the time into Christianity, then goes back to North Africa and ends up as, you guessed it, "bishop" in Roman Imperial diocese of Hippo Regius (now Annaba, Algeria).

 How the Phrase Came About.